What are some quick techniques to identify an unfamiliar site’s worldview, process, aims, and expertise?

 From Snopes, that’s pretty definitive.
 This is a fake news site.

-Searches like this don’t always turn up Snopes, or Politifact.
+Searches like this don’t always turn up Snopes or Politifact.
 Here’s the site of the Pacific Justice Institute:

-Here a search of Google turns up a Wikipedia article:
+Here, a search of Google turns up a Wikipedia article:

-And that article explains that this is a conservative legal defense fund that has been named a hate site by the Southern Poverty Law Center.
+That article explains that this is a conservative legal defense fund that has been named a hate site by the Southern Poverty Law Center.

-Maybe to you that means that nothing from this site is trustworthy.
-Maybe to another person it simply means proceed with caution.
+Maybe to you that means that nothing from this site is trustworthy; maybe to another person it simply means proceed with caution.
 But after a short search and two clicks, you can begin reading an article from this site with a better idea of the purpose behind it, a key ingredient of intentional reading.